legenddaniel/provincial-population-canada/README.md

 Due to the normal concensus that larger screen should display more content, small font size issue on some models of mobile phones would not be fixed

+Bugs:

+    On Safari unload / pagehide not triggered

     On Firefox the province images keep flickering despite preload and cache

-On Edge and Safari due to compatibility no smooth scroll
+    On Edge, Safari and mobile Firefox due to compatibility no smooth scroll

 <img src="img/qr-page.png">